-There are many different elements that can influence the functionality of a social intranet … and many people don’t know where to start.
+There are many different elements that can influence the functionality of an intranet … and many people don’t know where to start.

 So, what exactly makes a great intranet homepage?

-- News center — An intranet homepage is the place where employees find themselves after logging into the social community.
-Because of the high level of visibility, this is the perfect place to present recent news and happenings.
-By using your intranet homepage to keep people up to date on what’s going on, you can drastically reduce the challenge of distributing news to employees.
+- News center — Typically, an intranet homepage is the first page employees see when they log into the intranet.
+Because of the high level of visibility, this is the perfect place to publish important news and announcements—which can also be targeted content based on a users’ role.
+By using your intranet homepage to keep people up to date about what’s going on, you can drastically improve communication in the workplace and easily distribute knowledge to your workforce.

 - Widget launch pad — “Widgets” can be immensely helpful, and your intranet homepage is an excellent area to place them.
 However, too many widgets can be overwhelming.
 Stick to the basics, and place widgets where they will get used without distraction.